 The dogs are also a necessity at other times of the year such as lambing, shearing, and dipping.

 Sadly some of the older dogs are no longer with us and they are much missed.
-There are five border collies on the croft - Mirk, Cap, Beaut, Moss and Buzz.
+There are six border collies on the croft - Mirk, Cap, Beaut, Moss, Buzz and Hemp.

 Martin likes to train his pups himself and they are either bred by him or bought at around eight weeks old.
 Training begins when the pups are a few months old although this can vary from dog to dog, depending on their ability.
 When time permits Martin competes in local sheepdog trials with varying degrees of success!